Notice of Pre-AIA or AIA Status

 The amount of direction provided and working examples:

-Beginning at page 157, Example 77, of the instant specification, Applicant discloses the methods employed for a variety of biological testing of the instantly claimed compounds.
+Beginning at Page 157, Example 77, of the instant specification, Applicant discloses the methods employed for a variety of biological testing of the instantly claimed compounds.

-In terms of utility in treating a disease, protocol for testing the instantly claimed compounds in cell viability assays for H460 and A341 cells, which are, respectively a lung cancer cell line and a skin cancer cell line.
+In terms of utility in treating a disease, protocol for testing the instantly claimed compounds is provided in cell viability assays for H460 and A341 cells, which are, respectively, a lung cancer cell line and a skin cancer cell line.
 Figure 3E demonstrates the efficacy of an instantly claimed compound, compound 37 in treating a skin cancer cell line.
 Figure 3F provides data of the same compound in treating a lung cancer and a skin cancer cell line.

-Beginning at Page 163, Applicant discloses the methods for a Bx-PC3 xenograft tumor model.
+Beginning at Page 163, Applicant discloses the methods for a Bx-PC xenograft tumor model.
 The Bx-PC3 cell line is a pancreatic cancer cell line.
 The results thereof are shown, for example, at Figures 5A and 5B.

 Quantity of experimentation needed to use the invention based on the content of the disclosure:

 The quantity of experimentation needed is undue experimentation.
-As referenced above, a person having ordinary skill in the art would need not only to identify and/or develop suitable methods for determining the efficacy of the instantly claimed compounds in treating disorders or diseases other than lung cancer, skin cancer, or pancreatic cancer, but would also need to employ these methods, with no reasonable expectation of success.
+As referenced above, a person having ordinary skill in the art would need not only to identify and/or develop suitable methods for determining the efficacy of the instantly claimed compounds in treating disorders or diseases other than lung cancer, skin cancer, or pancreatic cancer, but also need to employ these methods, with no reasonable expectation of success.

 A conclusion of lack of enablement means that, based on the evidence regarding each of the above factors, the specification at the time the application was filed, would not have taught one skilled in the art how to make and/or use the full scope of the claimed invention without undue experimentation.